 - Dhanurasana (Bow Pose)

 Dhanurasana (Dhanoor = Bow) lets you open your chest and adjust your spine.
 By doing this, you will be able to improve your posture and encounter your day feeling more aligned.
-Spinal flexibility and posture are very important to keep your nerves relaxed and avoid headache.
+Spinal flexibility and posture are very important to keep your nerves relaxed and avoid headaches.

 Here is how to perform Bow Pose (Dhanurasana):